-- The total annual budget including all funds is \$163.8 million. - The total General Fund budget is \$96.7 million. - Recommended is a total of \$58.0 million in capital improvements. - Funding is included for the payroll of 432 full-time employees (before decision packages). - The General Fund's contingency reserve is \$8.1 million. - And the General Fund's unallocated balance is zero (if all decision packages were approved), - The balance of the Major Facilities Reconstruction Fund would be \$918,076 following the \$231,924 transfer to the General Fund to bring the operating budget in balance as recommended as part of the decision packages. - Although the budget is balanced, ongoing expenditures exceed ongoing revenues in this year of transition back to structural balance. - While the Proposed FY 2020/21 Operating Budget is balanced, it is not structurally balanced as ongoing expenditures exceed ongoing revenues (even with adoption of all decision packages).
-It is envisioned that FY 2020-21 will be transitional in nature as Redondo Beach works its way back to the structural balance which the City had previously achieved.
+- The total General Fund budget is \$96.7 million. - Recommended is a total of \$58.0 million in capital improvements. - Funding is included for the payroll of 432 full-time employees (before decision packages). - The General Fund's contingency reserve is \$8.1 million. - And the General Fund's unallocated balance is zero (if all decision packages were approved), - The balance of the Major Facilities Reconstruction Fund would be \$918,076 following the \$231,924 transfer to the General Fund to bring the operating budget in balance as recommended as part of the decision packages. - Although the budget is balanced, ongoing expenditures exceed ongoing revenues in this year of transition back to structural balance. - With ongoing expenditures exceeding ongoing revenues (even with adoption of all decision packages), the Proposed FY 2020-2021 Budget is not structurally balanced.